PierreQuentel/bihan/README.md

 application.run()
 ```

-then the _registered modules_ are the main module, plus modules `menu` and
+then the _registered modules_ are the main module, plus the modules `menu` and
 `views` ; `datetime` is not registered because it is in the standard library.

 The name of a _registered module_ must be in the main script namespace.
 An